Lennart01/learning_go/parser/readme.md

 - Both implementations support a limited set of operators and operands, including addition, multiplication, integer literals, and parentheses.

 ## Diferences to the original [C++ implementation](cpp_source)
-- The Go implementation uses interfaces to define the AST nodes, while the C++ implementation uses a class hierarchy.
+- The Go implementation uses interfaces to define the AST nodes, while the C++ implementation uses a class hierarchy.as
-- The Go implementation uses Go's built-in error handling mechanism, while the C++ implementation uses exceptions.

 ## Limitations